AllayMC/Allay/docs/advanced/update-to-the-next-protocol-version.md

 - Even if there are no additions or deletions of items, the logic of implemented items may change in the original version.
 To respect the original version, Allay needs to synchronize changes.
 However, if we are only discussing protocol updates, this can be deferred.
-- If there is a batch of similar items, you need to register new sub-packages in the `registerSubPackages()` method of `ItemClassGen` to avoid overcrowding the item class group.
+- If there is a batch of similar items, you need to register new merged item in the `registerMergedItems()` method of `ItemClassGen` to avoid overcrowding the item class group.

 ## Update Dependencies